city41/rotary-bobble/README.md

 - Controller

-  - Add a toggle button to the controller to allow toggling between rotary and joystick controls
-  - once toggle is in place, change ROM hack to only work with player one inputs
-  - Build the controller into a case and switch from a breadboard to a solder prototype board
+  - circuit can likely be improved, just winged it...
   - Figure out a good power solution for the Pico
-  - Get real PCBs made
   - Instructions on how to create a controller

 - ROM Hack
-  - Set the rotation animation (the dinosaur turning the crank) whenever the shooter rotates
   - Change the name of the game from "Puzzle Bobble" to "Rotary Bobble" by changing graphics in the C ROM
-  - Force the region to Japan or also change "Bust A Move" to ummmm "Spin a Move"?
+  - Force the region to Europe or also change "Bust A Move" to ummmm "Spin a Move"?
   - Change the how to play to show rotary controls (big undertaking...)
   - Allow player two to use rotary controls
+  - bug fixes
+  - maybe a website that easily allows applying the hack?

 ## How to hack on this